Dutch Mason: Career

 After almost 10 years Mason recorded again and Stony Plain Records released I'm Back.
-In 1991, Stony Plain's release of CBC's The Great Canadian Blues Project Vol 1, Saturday Night Blues containing his version of Walter Jacobs "Just Your Fool" won the Juno Award for "Best Roots and Traditional Album", sharing that Juno with The Visit by Loreena McKennitt.
-In 1992 You Can't Have Everything followed with Ottawa's The Drew Nelson Band backing Mason.
-Also in 1992 he won CBC's listeners poll for the 1st Annual Great Canadian Blues Award.
+In 1991, Stony Plain's release of CBC's The Great Canadian Blues Project Vol 1, Saturday Night Blues containing his version of Walter Jacobs "Just Your Fool" won the Juno Award for "Best Roots and Traditional Album", sharing that Juno Award with The Visit by Loreena McKennitt.
+In 1992 Stony Plain released You Can't Have Everything with Ottawa's Drew Nelson Band, which was also nominated for a Juno.
+In 1992 he won CBC's listeners poll for the 1st Annual Great Canadian Blues Award.

 Mason kept touring with various bands across Canada.
 In Quebec it was the Boppin' Blues Band, while in Ontario and Quebec it was with Mumbo Jumbo Voodoo Combo.

 In 1996, Mason issued the live album Appearing Nightly Dutch Mason The Prime Minister Blues / Live At The Boom Boom Lounge.
 He underwent a short tour promoting the album with Ottawa's Mumbo Jumbo Vodoo Combo.
 Near the end of the tour a documentary was made called Bluesman Dutch Mason at J.D.'s in Brampton, Ontario.

 In 1998, Dutchie's 60th Birthday Celebration (CBC) was recorded as a live tribute album that included performances by the Nova Scotia Mass Choir, plus Sam Moon and Frank MacKay.
 In 2004, he was nominated for a Juno Award for Best Blues Album and in 2005 was nominated for Best Blues album at the East Coast Music Awards.
 In 1999, Goodtimes with Johnny Tornado was released which was another live album.

 Live at Ottawa Bluesfest took place on July 14, 2001, where Mason performed and was honoured by CBC Radio DJ Holger Petersen and the founder of Stony Plain Records for his contribution to blues music in Canada.
 He was backed by his friends and bandmates from over the years.
 The band consisted of his son Garrett Mason (guitar), Rick Jeffery (harmonica), John Lee (organ, piano), Greg "Fish" Fancy (bass), Tony D. (guitar), Steve Lund (drums), Drew Nelson (guitar), Brian Magner (saxophone), and Zeek Gross (saxophone).
 In 2004, Mason recorded what turned out to be his last album, Half Ain't Been Told with new songs and re-recordings of some old favourites.

 Dutch Mason died on 23 December 2006 and is survived by his sons Charlie Mason and Garrett Mason, who won the 2005 Juno Award for Best Blues album.